Richard M. Costa, Partner

 Before joining Costa & Riccio as an Associate Attorney, Ms. Neng worked as a Litigation Associate for a well-respected law firm in Boston, where she handled a variety of civil matters, including, but not limited to, contracts negotiations, insurance defense, employment discrimination, and complex business litigation.

 Ms. Neng is very actively involved in a number of charitable causes in the U.S. and abroad.
 For many years, she has participated in and/or led several trips through various nonprofit organizations to Mississippi, Louisiana, New York, Mexico and Haiti, where she has assisted in the construction of homes for those without safe and secure shelter.
 She also supports and volunteers with an organization that rescues and provides for orphans living in Haiti.
 In addition, Ms. Neng has spent several weeks volunteering in Panama with a nonprofit that provides medical care to remote villages that lack access to proper healthcare.

 Ms. Neng is admitted to practice in the Commonwealth of Massachusetts and the U.S. District Court of Massachusetts.
-She is a member of the American Immigration Lawyers Association, the American Bar Association and the Massachusetts Bar Association.
+She is a member of the American Immigration Lawyers Association.